-Tecfidera has had positive outcomes in two Phase III trials and is under FDA review for approval, likely in the first half of 2013.
+Two large Phase III trials were conducted with Tecfidera; both showed positive outcomes.
 The Phase III DEFINE study, which compared two doses of Tecfidera against placebo in 1,200 patients, was completed in February 2011.
+The Phase III CONFIRM study, which enrolled 1,232 patients, tested two dose levels against placebo, and also compared Copaxone against the same placebo group; the study was completed in September 2011.

-Results from the DEFINE trial were reported in a platform presentation at the 2011 Joint European and Americas Committees for Treatment and Research in Multiple Sclerosis (ECTRIMS/ACTRIMS].
-DEFINE was a multicenter, double-blind trial of Tecfidera 240 mg twice or three times daily versus placebo for two years.
-The study met its primary endpoint with a 49 to 50percent reduction in the proportion of patients who relapsed during the study period.
-Secondary clinical endpoints included annualized relapse rate (ARR) and confirmed disability progression.
-Tecfidera reduced disability progression by 34 to 38 percent.
+The Phase III DEFINE study was a multicenter, double-blind trial of Tecfidera.
+In this study, 240 mg of Tecfidera was given either twice or three times daily versus placebo for two years.
+The study met its primary endpoint with a 49 to 50-percent reduction in the proportion of patients who relapsed during the study period.
+One of the secondary clinical endpoints was confirmed disability progression.
+Each of the two Tecfidera doses reduced the risk of sustained disability progression (for at least 12 weeks) by 34 to 38 percent.